-Safe Pregnancy Skincare: Top 5 Ingredients to Avoid
+Safe Pregnancy Skincare: Top 5 Ingredients You Need to Avoid

 Gone are the days when clean skincare was only desired by those with sensitive skin.
-Now skincare sans toxic ingredients is on everyone's radar, especially pregnant women...and for a very good reason.
+Now skincare sans toxic ingredients is on everyone's radar, especially during pregnancy...and for a very good reason.

 Due to fluctuating hormones and heightened sensitivity, you will most likely be charting unknown territory with skin issues that are unique to pregnancy.
 But instead of relying on a regular over the counter solution to soothe those skin woes, now is the time to be super selective in order to avoid ingredients that could be harmful to baby.